Updated: May 28, 2026

 1. Development cost

-Since their inception in 2015, progressive web apps have been a hot take, with many debating the merits of this alternative to traditional mobile solutions.
+Since their inception in 2015, progressive web apps have been a hot take, and the mobile app vs. PWA debate often starts with one question: cost.
 In essence, PWA is a website that offers user experience and visual aesthetic similar to that of a native mobile app, all while costing significantly less.
 This is achieved by using a single codebase and building a one-stop solution that performs equally across all platforms and devices.
 For those who already have a web application, migrating it to a progressive one seems like a viable option that can further reduce development costs.

 However, if your idea revolves around using Bluetooth connection, location tracking, camera features, etc., mobile development becomes the only option.
 It doesn’t mean though, that you’ll have to bid a farewell to a fortune.
 Cross-platform development empowers you to use best-of-the-breed frameworks (Flutter, React Native, Node.js, etc.) and craft native app-like look and feel solutions both for iOS and Android without breaking a bank.